 The Town of Greenfield has received funding through the Department of Housing & Community Development (DHCD), Massachusetts Community Development Mini-Entitlement Block Grant Program to assist local homeowners to bring their homes into code compliance, do needed repairs and make their home more energy efficient.
+The Town’s “Target Area” for this program is currently the ‘Deerfield Street Corridor’ – although funds may be used for ‘emergency’ rehab in other areas of Town.

 Utilizing 0% Deferred Payment Loans (DPLs), this program will provide Low to Moderate Income (LMI) homeowners and owners of rental property an affordable funding mechanism to correct code violations within their homes, bringing the units from substandard to standard condition.
 Eligibility would be determined through income verification procedures as defined by HUD.